jacobobryant/biff/slate/source/index.html.md

            :write (constantly false)}})
 ```

-But if the `:user/id` value was incorrect (and thus refers to a non-existant
+But if the `:user/id` value was incorrect (and thus refers to a non-existent
 user), the transaction would fail.
 It would also fail if you set `:display-name
-123` instead of `:display-name "alice"` in the transaction.
+123` or `:display-name nil` instead of `:display-name "alice"` in the transaction.

 You can also use bypass Biff's transactions and use Crux's API directly: